puavo-org/puavo-web/rest/doc/SSO_APP_DEVS.md

   - Fully qualified domain name (fqdn)
     - The application must be available on this domain
+  - Optionally a path prefix for the service
+    - Required only if multiple external services must be served from the same domain with different shared secrets
-  - Name and small description of the application
+  - Name and small description of the service
     - Will be displayed on the login form and admin configuration panel for school admins
   - Email address of the application maintainer